Hainbach (musician)

-Stefan Paul Goetsch (born 1978), best known by the alias Hainbach, is a German experimental electronic music composer and video creator, based in Berlin.
-He has become known internationally for his Ambient recordings and experimental music techniques on his YouTube channel.
-Pitchfork magazine described Hainbach’s channel as "a treasure trove of clips with titles like How to Make Music With a Vintage Piano Tuner and Playing Live With Nuclear Instruments and Unknown Synths."
+Stefan Paul Goetsch (born 1978), best known by the alias Hainbach, is a German YouTuber and experimental electronic music composer, based in Berlin.
+He is known for his YouTube channel launched in 2011.
+His channel displays his ambient recordings and experimental music techniques.
+Pitchfork described Hainbach's channel as "a treasure trove of clips with titles like 'How to Make Music With a Vintage Piano Tuner' and 'Playing Live With Nuclear Instruments and Unknown Synths'."

 Biography

 Stefan Paul Goetsch was born in Freiburg im Breisgau, and grew up in Denzlingen at the edge of the Black Forest.
 He started playing piano at the age of six.
 As a teenager he was programming his own computer games and played bass in a school band.
 Goetsch studied in Hamburg and now lives in Berlin with his family.
-Together with Andre Frahm and Jan Elbeshausen, he played in the New Wave style band The Dance Inc. until they split up in 2009.
+Together with Andre Frahm and Jan Elbeshausen, he played in the new wave style band The Dance Inc. until they split up in 2009.
 The band released all of their songs on the Hamburg based label Audiolith Records.

-Under his alias Hainbach he uses experimental music techniques with tape loops and nuclear test equipment.
+Under his alias Hainbach, he uses experimental music techniques with tape loops and nuclear test equipment.
 The British music magazine The Wire called his music "One hell of a trip".

 Stefan Paul Goetsch started making music as Hainbach in 2010.
-Since then he has released albums on Opal Tapes, Lavender Sweep Records, Chase Bliss, Soil, Ultraviolet Light, Misc., Springbreak Tapes, SA Recordings, Gohan Tapes, Marionette, Seil Records and Alessandro Cortini’s Limited Interest label.
+Since then he has released albums on Opal Tapes, Lavender Sweep Records, Chase Bliss, Soil, Ultraviolet Light, Misc., Springbreak Tapes, SA Recordings, Gohan Tapes, Marionette, Seil Records and Alessandro Cortini's Limited Interest label.
 The music websites Bandcamp Daily and The Quietus praised his 2018 album The Evening Hopefuls and named Hainbach as one of "Ten Musicians Updating Electroacoustic Music for the 21st Century".

-As an inspiration he named Bela Bartok, 1980s video game scores, Francis Bebey and Karl-Heinz Stockhausen.
+As an inspiration he named Béla Bartók, 1980s video game scores, Francis Bebey and Karlheinz Stockhausen.

-In May 2022, he joined with Cuckoo and Sam Battle of Look Mum No Computer to form a musical supergroup.
+In May 2022, he joined with YouTubers Cuckoo and Sam Battle of Look Mum No Computer to form a musical supergroup called Uncompressed.

 Scoring work

 Stefan Paul Goetsch worked on more than 70 theatre plays as a composer, lyricist and live musician.
 Amongst those are the Staatstheater Hannover, Schauspielhaus Hamburg, Theater Frankfurt, Theater Bonn and Deutsches Nationaltheater und Staatskapelle Weimar.

 Hainbach wrote the music for Alexey Demidov's iOS game BrainConnect in 2016.

-In 2017 he composed the score to the short-documentary Bruderkrieg (English title: War Of Brothers) by Felix Moser and Julian Moser.
+In 2017 he composed the score to the short-documentary Bruderkrieg (English title: War of Brothers) by Felix Moser and Julian Moser.
 The two brothers have collaborated with Hainbach on several music videos including the visual album to Light Splitting, which premiered on Fact Magazine and was selected to Ars Electronica Festival in 2020.
 Hainbach scored the 2021 feature documentary Billions of Windows about the life of Stephen Wiltshire, directed by Sergey Stefanovich.
 He wrote the soundtrack for the 2021 feature documentary The One Who Runs Away Is the Ghost, directed by Qinyuan Lei.
 This is the second soundtrack collaboration with Moserfilm.

-In April 2021 Hainbach created sounds for AVAR, an augmented reality app by the Estonian artist Taavi Varm, in collaboration with the Goethe Institut in Tallinn.
+In April 2021, Hainbach created sounds for AVAR, an augmented reality app by the Estonian artist Taavi Varm, in collaboration with the Goethe Institut in Tallinn.